What Is An SMSF?

-What is a Self Managed Super Fund?
+What is a Self-Managed Super Fund?

-what is a smsfThe main difference between a self-managed super fund and other types of superannuation funds is that the members of a SMSF are also the trustees, or directors of a corporate trustee.
+The main difference between a self-managed super fund and other types of superannuation funds is that the members of an SMSF are also the trustees, or directors of a corporate trustee.
 This means they are required to prepare and implement an investment strategy for their fund, accept contributions and manage the payment of benefits.

-What are the requirements of a SMSF?
+What are the requirements of an SMSF?

-• All members must be trustees
+• All members must be trustees, or directors of a company trustee.

-• If your SMSF is a single member fund, you will need to appoint a company as trustee or a second person to act as an individual trustee
+• If your SMSF is a single member fund, you will need to appoint a company as trustee or a second person to act as an individual trustee.

-• No member of the fund can be an employee of another member of the fund, unless those members are related
+• No member of the fund can be an employee of another member of the fund, unless those members are related.

-• No SMSF trustee of the fund can receive any remuneration for services as trustee
+• The SMSF trustee cannot receive any remuneration for services as trustee.

 • SMSFs are prohibited from borrowing.
 There are some limited exceptions.